FOSSforlife/GoHardGoHome-part3/README.md

     i.e. ./agents/deep_bot_2.h5
 --bot-file-2: REQUIRED!
 The file path to the h5 file that has the bot to be used.
     i.e. ./agents/deep_bot_3.h5
+--print-probs: If set, the probabilities of each bot move will be printed on each step
 ```